Sensative/vsm-mqtt-client-open-source/README.md

 ```

 ## Running with Helium
 A general note: At the time of writing this I do not get device time support from Helium.
-This means that the device needs to get device time from another source at least once before several of the GNSS assisted functions work.
-One way to do this is through NFC, another is through roaming to other networks that have device time.
+This is solved at application level by this service, but gives lower time precision than LoRaWan native device time.

 Extra arguments
 * - s mqtts://<mqtt broker URL> Select the URL of the broker